joeswislocki/Joe-Swislocki-user-guide/README.md

 ### On micromanagement
 I do not prefer the word manager.
 I’m not here to control and tell you what to do.
 Furthermore, I do not micromanage.
 I start with trust, provide context, and extend autonomy.
 People aren’t motivated by being told what to do and how to solve problems.
 Daniel Pink shares a [study about what truly motivates people](https://www.youtube.com/watch?v=1SfmmuC9IWs).
 Common to the agile world, you may already be aware of his research on autonomy, mastery, and purpose.
 My focus is on creating a safe and inclusive environment to inspire and motivate experimentation leading to innovative solutions.

+### Me as a Coach to You
+I can help you connect with the right people based on your needs.
+In addition, I can provide you with leadership guidance.
+Please talk to me about any situation that can be impacting your focus or dealing with people.
+If there is a people problem, I expect you to address the issue directly with that person first.
+However, I can provide you with guidance on how to deal with the problem prior to addressing the  issue.